How to make leash sleeves

 I draw the horizontal sew lines 13/16" from the bottom edge of the text (the font's "O" & "!" descend a little compared to the other letters.
 I align to the other letters).

-For the end that the sleeve turns inside-out through: I mark it 3/4" from the dots.
-But, it's important for there to be enough excess fabric to fold inside and sew closed.
+For the end that the sleeve turns inside-out through: I mark it 5/8" to 3/4" from the dots.
+It's important for there to be enough excess fabric to fold inside and sew closed.
 If the excess is too short, it's hard to fold & sew closed.
-Sometimes my gang of 6 sleeves weren't printed as centered as I hoped for.
-In that case, 3/4" doesn't leave enough excess fabric (for 3 sleeves on one side of the gang).
+Sometimes my gang of 6 sleeves weren't printed as centered as I hoped.
+In that case, 3/4" doesn't leave enough excess fabric.
 The excess can be shorter than ideal; it's a balancing act.
 I might mark the line closer to 5/8", maybe even 9/16".
 (I could do 1/2" if I had to.
 That almost never happens.).
-If the excess is large (the 3 sleeves on the other side of the gang), I never draw the line further than 3/4".
+If the excess is large, I never draw the line further than 3/4".
 Instead, I'll use more of that excess to fold inside.
-I talk about that topic when I trim the excess below.
+(I talk about that topic when I trim the excess below.).
+I think drawing the line less than 3/4" always looks better.
+I never go over 3/4.
+I think 5/8" to 11/16" looks better, more balanced with the other end.

 The reason I draw the vertical lines from the printed dots is because it's difficult to align to the text edge on the sides (made worse due to the exclamation point being a smaller font size).
 I use a clear ruler made for sewing (4" wide with measuring lines inside the ruler).
-I can align the edge of the ruler to the dots, and look at the lines to see how they line up with the text characters.
+I can look at those lines to see how they align with the letters further back.

 The printed fabric is sewn upside-down, so you need to draw the lines on the back of the fabric.
 Poplin is lightweight, I can see the printed text from the back.
-If you use heavier fabric, you may have to draw on a surface with a light shining from underneath, or poke a pin through and use that location to draw the lines.
+If you use heavier fabric, you may have to draw on a surface with a light shining from underneath.

 I use a water-erasable pen.
-I've learned to pay attention to how heavy (strong) the line is because they'll bleed when I iron the edges (which involves spraying water on the edges).
+I've learned to pay attention to how heavy (strong) the line is because they'll bleed when ironing the edges (which involves spraying water on the edges).
 It's not a big problem.
-It easily wipes off with a damp cloth (I do this as I bag the sleeves).
+It easily wipes off with a damp cloth (I do this when I bag the sleeves).
 But, when a pen's new, I try to press lightly.
 When it's older, I drag the pen twice to get a stronger line.
-(But, if I did that when the pen's new, I'd get a lot of bleed).
 There are air-erasable pens (disappearing ink).
 They could be better.
 I like to mark a couple dozen sleeves at once, and take a couple days to sew them all.
-Those lines may not last that long.
+Air-erasable lines may not last that long.

 The first step is to lay the 1" strips of (Pellon 50 or 40) stabilizer along the edge of the Pellon 926 (extra firm) stabilzer: